muzkii/AdproEshop/README.md

       ...
      ```

-5. Low Maintanability : "Remove the declaration of thrown exception 'java.lang.Exception', as it cannot be thrown from method's body on `HomePageFunctionalTest.java`
+5. Low Maintanability : "Remove the declaration of thrown exception 'java.lang.Exception', as it cannot be thrown from method's body on `HomePageFunctionalTest.java`"

    Removing `throws Exception` on each of the function that uses it.
 To fix this it is very easy, just by deleting the Exception.
    - Before :